rohithegde/rohithegde.github.com/_posts/2021-05-09-5-career-tips-for-software-engineer.md

 To get a variety of viewpoints and knowledge in a short time - join a community(eg: reddit group or meetups).
 Nothing else can give you a 360 degree overview of all that is happening out there.

-**9. Have a side project of your own.**

-Having a side project of your own gives you the opportunity to try out things without being bounded by work rules and to unleash your creativity and ideas on a blank slate.
+Also take some time to join the opensource community by contributing to existing projects or having your own side project.
+Having a project of your own gives you the opportunity to try out things without being bounded by work rules and to unleash your creativity and ideas on a blank slate.

 **10. Automation is the key !**

-Taking efforts to automate things ensures that your efforts are not wasted in mundane repitative tasks.
+Taking efforts to automate things ensures that your efforts are not wasted in mundane repetitive tasks.
 Automating things also can be a great activity to learn and give knowledge sessions on.

 Eg : Having an automatic dev workstation setup on your Mac like [Formation](https://github.com/minamarkham/formation){:target="_blank" rel="nofollow"}.